enanomapper/nano-lazar-paper/nano-lazar.md

 The applicability domain of `lazar` models is determined by the diversity of the training data.
-If no similar compounds are found in the training data (either because there are no similar nanoparticles or because similarities cannot be determined du to the lack of mesured properties) no predictions will be generated.
+If no similar compounds are found in the training data (either because there are no similar nanoparticles or because similarities cannot be determined due to the lack of measured properties) no predictions will be generated.
 Warnings are also issued, if local QSAR model building or model predictions fail and the program has to resort to the weighted average algorithm